-The independent assessment of the plots of land has been carried out using the comparable method taking into account comparable sales which have been made in the year 2018, 2019 and 2020 at a short distance from the land of the Group and with very comparable characteristics.
-For the purposes of the comparable method, and based on the independent valuation carried out by an independent approved valuer, the Management has divided the property into five notional zones for the estimation of the fair value as at 31 December 2020 (2019 into three notional zones), taking into account the terms of the Planning Permit that was received, the development prospects of investment property, the plan for possible property development according to the usage determined by the development chapters of the Limassol Local Plan, the non-uniformity in the shape as well as the geographical advantages of each zone.
+The assessment of the valuation of the investment property has been carried out using the comparable method taking into account comparable sales which have been made in the year 2019, 2020 and 2021 at a short distance from the land of the Group and with very comparable characteristics.
+For the purposes of the comparable method, the Management has divided the property into five notional zones for the estimation of the fair value, taking into account the terms of the Planning Permit secured , the development prospects of the investment property, the plan for the possible development of the property according to the uses determined by the development chapters of the Limassol Local Plan, the non-uniformity in the shape as well as the geographical advantages of each zone.
 As a result, the comparable method is mainly based on the observable values set for Zone A and adjustments were made to estimate the values of the remaining zones using the zoning method.